-Today we will learn about bearing and types of bearings.
-Bearing is a machine element that have constrained relative motions and used to reduces friction between moving parts of machine to obtain desired motion or we can say that the machine elements which are support the rotating parts of a machine and reduce friction are called bearings.
+Today we will learn about what is bearing and types of bearings.
+Bearing is a machine element that have constrained relative motion and use for reduces friction between moving parts of machine to obtain desired motion.
+We can say that the machine elements which support the rotating parts of a machine and reduce friction are called bearings.
 For example to stop deviation in a shaft of a machine while rotating, a bearing is used.

 The word bearing is derived from the verb “to bear”.
 A bearing is a machine element that allows one part to bear another.
 The main functions of bearings are

 - To reduce friction between moving rotatory parts.